Jarrad Seng: Photography exhibitions

 In 2011, Seng travelled to Tanzania to volunteer at a school and orphanage.
 On the weekends, Seng would visit various villages and photograph candid portraits of the Maasai people.
 The photographs formed his first solo exhibition, Portraits of Tanzania.

 Seng travelled to Iceland in 2012 to take aerial photographs of the country's volcanic river systems.
 He hired a two-seater plane and photographed out the plane's window.
 "Every time I wanted to open the window my body disagreed.
 Opening the window meant pain.
 It meant a rush of cold air coming in. […] So by the end I had to psych myself up and really pick my moments," Seng said of the experience.
 The photographs were showcased in 2013 at Seng's second solo exhibition, Alltervatn.

 In 2013, Seng returned to Tanzania to help film a short documentary about the orphanage and shoot more portraits, this time focusing on the Maasai children.
 The portraits were featured in 2014 at Seng's third solo exhibition, Spirit of the Maasai.
 The documentary, My African Home, won the award for Best Documentary Short at the 2015 Winter Los Angeles Movie Awards.
 While in Tanzania, Seng also tracked down the Maasai people he had photographed two years earlier and presented them with canvas prints of their earlier selves.

 Seng returned to Iceland in 2015 to take a series of self-portraits against the country's landscape.
 Seng said the portraits explore "the sense of feeling both significant and totally insignificant simultaneously in the presence of nature's grandeur."
 The series of 12 photos formed his fourth solo exhibition, The Space Between.

 In December 2016, together with Perth-based artist Amok Island, Seng held his first collaborative exhibition, Parallels.
 The exhibition featured Seng's aerial photographs of Rottnest Island's coastline, alongside Amok Island's interpretations of the photos as minimal, geometric paintings.

 Other projects

+In the late 2000s Seng played keyboards with the band John and the Inverarities.

 Since 2013, Seng has participated in the Perth Fashion Festival's annual Windows of the City competition which sees Perth creatives partnered with a local business to create a store window display.
 In 2013, Seng worked with artist Annabelle Gordon on a paper cut display for the Sneaky Monkey Cafe at Raine Square.
 For his 2014 window display for Telstra's Hay Street store, titled Perth24 — A Portrait of the City, Seng spent 24 hours taking 300 portraits of people on the streets of Perth.
 In 2015, Seng created a photo installation for The Flour Factory, a bar on Queen Street.

 In 2014, Seng created The Hidden Sound, a planned series of music gigs where the artist and venue remained secret until the last minute.
 Australian singer-songwriter Kate Miller-Heidke performed the first gig in August 2014.